 Simmons’ work has been included in major museum exhibitions including San Francisco’s Museum of Modern Art, The Phillips Collection, National Museum of Women in the Arts.
 She has had solo shows and major installations at New York’s Museum of Modern Art, Harvard University, Studio Museum in Harlem, Brooklyn Museum, and others.

 Her works are included in major museum collections including the Guggenheim Museum, New York’s Museum of Modern Art, Studio Museum in Harlem, the High Museum in Atlanta, Museum of Contemporary Art Chicago, the Agnes Gund Art Collection, the Nasher Museum, and Miami’s Perez Art Museum.
-In 2020, she will be a visiting lecturer and Solomon Fellow in the Department of Art, Film, and Visual Studies at Harvard University.
+In 2020, she was a visiting lecturer and Solomon Fellow in the Department of Art, Film, and Visual Studies at Harvard University.